-IBM Planning Analytics receives top ranks in world’s largest planning survey
+IBM receives top ranks in world’s largest survey of planning software users

 Before making any major purchase decision, most of us read reviews to learn about the experiences of other users and get an understanding of a product from the perspective of the marketplace.
 This is especially important for when evaluating options for a major investment like planning software.